 The art and science of asking questions is the source of all knowledge. - Thomas Berger Hey readers, Sheila here, writing once again with the marvelous Kim Firth Leonard, of the actionable data blog. t’s survey design season, so get ready to...read more

 Presentation Principle: Keeping an audience engaged throughout the presentation is one key to success.
 I recently wrote about handling the Q&A portion of the presentation, but did not cover this important facilitation move for audience engagement.
-Here's the set-up:...read more
+Here's the...read more

 Happy New Year!
 Forbes claimed in early 2014, "data visualization is the future."
 Microsoft called 2014 "the year of infographics."
 And a few weeks ago, my friend, fellow evaluator, blogger, and dataviz aficionado Ann K. Emery proposed that a bunch of bloggers write...read more